scalikejdbc/scalikejdbc/readme.md

 ## Just write SQL

-ScalikeJDBC is a SQL-based DB access library for Scala developers.
+ScalikeJDBC is A tidy SQL-based DB access library for Scala developers.

 This library naturally wraps JDBC APIs and provides you easy-to-use APIs.